hanabi/hanabi.github.io/README.md

 ### The Continuation Clue (Touching Both Inside and Outside a Layer)

-* Sometimes, a person who is blind-playing cards into a *Layered Finesse* receives another clue that touches cards BOTH inside the layer and outside the layer.
+* Sometimes, a player who is blind-playing cards into a *Layered Finesse* receives another clue that touches cards BOTH inside the layer and outside the layer.
 * By default, the player should assume that it is another normal *Play Clue* or *Save Clue* on a card outside of the layer, and CONTINUE to blind-play cards.
 This follows from *Information Lock Principle*. *Play Clues* given in this manner are called *Continuation Clues*.
 * Because *Continuation Clues* are the default interpretation, it can be difficult to give a *Fix Clue*, since a *Fix Clue* must ONLY touch cards inside of the layer.